node-ts/logger/packages/logger-core/README.md

 }
 ```

-Finally these two classes need to be exposed via your module.
+These two classes need to be exposed via your module.
 This is done by module rebinding, eg:

 ```typescript
 // my-console-logger-module.ts